 Q. How are age spots, sunspots and liver spots treated?

 A. Pigmented skin lesions such as sunspots, age spots and liver spots are effectively treated by medical lasers.
-We have 6 different types of lasers at our disposal to combat the various pigmented skin lesions our patients can potentially have.
 The laser that will be used for the sunspot, liver spot and age spot removal depends on the kind of brown spot the patient has, and the shape, size, and depth of the pigmented skin lesion.

 For each kind of pigmented lesion a customized age spot removal protocol has been developed that utilizes specific lasers that engage the body’s natural physiological processes that regulate the skin’s melanin content and turnover.
 In this way the body itself is stimulated and directed to eliminate the brown spots on the skin.
 The “partnership” between our scientific protocols and the body’s natural physiological mechanisms is the magic that produces the safest and gentlest treatments and superior results.